KatePaulauskas/trade-tracker/README.md

 ### Testing site features and behaviour

+During testing, it was identified that two additional rules need to be implemented to help users accurately monitor their trading progress:

+1. Users should be prevented from adding a new trade, whether positive or negative, if a balance has not been entered.

+2. Users should be prevented from entering a negative amount for a new trade if this amount exceeds the invested amount, as in real-world scenarios, the broker would typically intervene and prevent the user from going into negative balance.
+Unless the user is a professional trader, however, if he is, he would be seeking for more advanced capabilities than the  current Trade Tracker can offer.

 Action/Feature          | Expected behavior       | Status         |
 |-------------------|-------------------------|----------------|
 |Enter site URL: <https://katepaulauskas.github.io/trade-tracker/> | Site page loads | Pass |